root-project/root/documentation/users-guide/AddingaClass.md

 ```

 By turning default 'on', all language constructs in given header files
-will be included in generated CINT dictionary (interface method source
+will be included in generated Cling dictionary (interface method source
 file).
 If default is set to 'off', nothing will be included in the
 generated dictionary.
 The next statement explicitly set linkage to each
 item: